EthanSLin/Comfort-Food-Bias-Analysis/README.md

 - 1 if 5% - 20%
 - 2 if 5% or less

-With that, we added a new column named 'score', which indicated the nutrition score of each recipe in the dataset.
+With that, we added a new column named 'score', which indicated the nutrition score (between 0 and 8) of each recipe in the dataset.

 Some values for the nutritional content columns were far too extreme to be fit for human consumption Our cleaned dataset looks like this: